Tutorial Session Three (Part 1) Semi-variograms

 For the coalmine data, the average inter-sample spacing is around 440 metres, with a mode at around 225 metres.

 With our choices, all pairs of samples between 112.5 and 337.5 [225 ± 112.5] metres apart will be grouped together.
-For each of these pairs, the difference in value will be calculated and squared.
+For each of these pairs, the difference in value was calculated and squared.
 All of these values will be added together and divided by twice the number of pairs.
 This calculation will result in one point to be plotted on our final semi-variogram graph.
 This process will be repeated for all pairs of samples between 337.5 and 552.5 miles apart, and so on.
+Different directions are illustrated by different symbols in this graph.

 This dialog lists all of the semi-variograms which have been calculated (and for which the routine found pairs of samples).
 You may plot any combination of these calculated semi-variograms on the screen at once.
 Next to each calculated semi-variogram is a check box.
 At the top of the dialog, you will see the message “You may select one or more of these at one time”.
 Check the boxes for the ones you want to plot.